rodrigogiraoserrao/languages/brainetry/README.md

-  -h, --help            show this help message and exit --btry2bf             translate brainetry to brainfuck --bf2btry             translate brainfuck to brainetry -o output-to, --output output-to
+  -h, --help            show this help message and exit --btry2bf             translate brainetry to brainfuck --bf2btry             translate brainfuck to brainetry -g, --golf            golf a .btry program to single-character words -o output-to, --output output-to
                         path to file to write output to; use with --bf2btry or --btry2bf
 ```